 In Academic IELTS writing task 1, you are given a picture, mainly a chart or graph to explain in more than 150 words.
 Today I am dealing with a bar chart taken from Cambridge IELTS 12 Test 5 where a bar chart is given detailing the physical activity of men and women in Australia in the year 2010.
 I’ve discussed some key points for newcomers to IELTS and then some strategies to answer them.
 Finally, there is a sample answer which you can follow.

-Title of task 1:
+Title of the task 1 question:

 The bar chart below shows the percentage of Australian men and women in different groups who did regular physical activity in 2010.